cdx-nebiyu/varnish-docker/README.md

-Automated build of Varnish and Nginx with Docker for basic testing of Varnish Purge
+Automated build of Varnish and Nginx with Docker for basic testing of Varnish PURGE
 ===========

 ### Varnish environment variables